ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 not becoming, then, that brother should
 Good Advice.
-There is much good sense in the follow
+There is much good sense in the follow­
-ing, which although old, deserves to be r
+ing, which although old, deserves to be re
 </td></tr></table>

 ---